OlivierLD/raspberry-coffee/polo-shirt/README.md

  $ curl -X GET http://localhost:2345/oplist
  {"code":4,"type":"ok","message":"magic!"}
 ```
-> Note: in IntelliJ, right-click on the pom.xml in generated/jaxrs, and add to project.
+> Note: in IntelliJ, right-click on the pom.xml in generated/jaxrs, and `Add as Maven Project`.

 Flesh out your methods (that one in `samples.io.impl.TopRootApiServiceImpl`):
 ```java